karnasidapura-design/Karna_and_Sajid_Arduino_Projects/README.md

-# Karna and Sajid’s Engineering Portfolio
+# Karna and Sajid’s Arduino Coding Projects

 Welcome to our project folder!